An estimate will do. There is no need to ask your employer for accounting numbers, or analyze your finances.

-If you purchased a license and are having issues with a third party claim, please drop me a line and I will help as quickly as possible.
+If you purchased a license or are an active subscriber and are having issues with a third party claim, please drop me a line and I will have it cleared, usually within one working day.
+If you are publishing regularly, I can have your channel “allow-listed” for Sound of Picture content.

 If you are using my music under the guidelines of a Creative Commons BY-NC License, you can do one of two things in this situation: